What is Azure AD Pass-through Authentication

 By default, the first pass-through authentication connector is installed on the Azure AD Connect server.
 You should deploy a second connector on another machine to ensure that you have high availability and load balancing of authentication requests.

 To deploy the second connector, follow the instructions below:

 - Download the latest connector.

 - Open a command prompt as an administrator.

-Run the following command in which /q means quiet installation - the installation will not prompt you to accept the End User License Agreement.
+- Run the following command in which /q means quiet installation - the installation does not prompt you to accept the End User License Agreement.